 This is particularly essential for men who engage in intercourse with other men because they are highly likely to get infected with high-risk HPV without their knowledge.
 This is because on most occasions, there are no symptoms that accompany the infection of HPV – this is why we are providing the HPV testing of the high-risk HPV.

 The test for HPV is a highly sensitive and effective test that boasts an effectivity rate of more than 90%.
 It detects the presence of high-risk HPV thanks to its ability to successfully detect the DNA of the high-risk strains of HPV.
-With this type of test, the site of testing usually includes the penile region, vaginal area as well as anal and throat regions.

 Bearing in mind that a significant number of people who become infected with HPV do not exhibit any visible symptoms, it is very likely that could have the virus without your knowledge and you will also likely spread the virus to your sex partners unknowingly.
 Testing is highly recommended for sexually active females as well as men with male partners.

 No, there are no specific preparations needed for HPV testing.
 During the test, your doctor will only need to use a brush to harvest some cells from the men’s penile region or women’s cervical area, or the anal region of both sexes.
 For women, you can decide to go for a pap smear test together with the brush test.

 This is usually a painless medical procedure because it only involves the use of a brush to extract the needed samples from your body.

 No!
 Whereas the HPV test examines cells for infection with high-risk strains of HPV, the pap smear test involves the collection of cells before examining them for changes caused by HPV.

 In Singapore, the prevalence rate of HPV infection is estimated to be around 9.31%.
 Infection rates are strongly related to penetrative intercourse, low educational level as well as multiple sexual partners.